This post was originally published in June 2018. It has been updated with the best and most current stress relief tips for when life feels too hard.

 Talk it Out

 Text or call a friend who you know really cares about you.
 Tell them you’re having a hard day.
 It might not make everything better, but it’ll be nice to know you’re not carrying it alone.
+Or, if you don’t want to spend time in the moment but you desire communication, write a letter!
+It sounds old-fashioned, sure, but it can be nice to just sit down with pen and paper and you know that you’ll also make someone else’s day too!

 Cute Animal Videos

-PSA: you are not alone.
+Remind yourself that you are not alone.

 If you’re feeling overwhelmed by life and it brings you to the point of tears, you’re not alone.
 If the stress makes you just want to sleep forever, you’re not alone.
 These tips are because I’m with you and experience stress and anxiety on a regular basis.
 I’m no doctor, but these ways to relieve stress have proven helpful in times of dire need.
 However, if you’re in a place where these tips are just not cutting it, always seek professional help (that’s been life-changing for me as well)!